 Sophie Jackson is a British cook and freelance writer who has been published in a number of UK magazines.

-Gooey cake is hugely popular in the American city of St. Louis where it was created, with some bakeries specialising solely in this cake.
-The original cake has a plain, sweet top layer, but there are now lots of variations including pumpkin varieties.
+This cake is hugely popular in the American city of St. Louis where it was created, with some bakeries specialising solely in this cake.
+The original cake has a plain, sweet top layer, but there are now lots of variations including pumpkin.

 Finding UK recipes for this cake using British measures and ingredients is difficult.
 I have therefore adapted my version from US recipes, using ingredients you should readily find in UK supermarkets.